patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 ![CodePipeline](/04-ContinuousDelivery/images/codepipeline.png)

-If this is your first time using CodePipeline, click in **Get started**.
+If this is your first time using CodePipeline, click on **Get started**.

 ![CodePipeline Get started](/04-ContinuousDelivery/images/codepipeline_get_started.png)